elonen/clapshot/README.md

 The _basic auth_ version uses https://github.com/soster/htadmin as a simple user management tool.
 You can access it at http://127.0.0.1:8080/htadmin/ and create users there (username `htadmin`, password `admin`), or just use the default ones: `demo`/`demo`, `alice`/`alice123` and `admin`/`admin`.

+If you want to access the demo from a different host, you'll have to instruct the web client to connect to correct server address.
+E.g. for 192.168.1.123, add `-e CLAPSHOT_URL_BASE='192.168.1.123:8080/` to the `docker run` command.

 Note that each user only sees their own videos in their front page, but can still review and comment on videos uploaded by other users.
 Users are supposed to share the video URL with each other to collaborate, perhaps by using a chat tool such as Slack, issue tracker or email.